ethanpailes/debug-here/README.md

 name you have to start it with `rust-gdb exe` (if you use a wrapper script, you have to arrange for your script to do so).
-Now that you've started your program under gdb you have to set your break point. `b filename.rs:lineno` works if the code has been statically linked (fortunately it usually has in rust), but you might have to first do `b main; run; b filename.rs:lineno; c` instead.
-Now you are ready to debug.
+Now that you've started your program under gdb you have to set your break point.
 It's not that much work, but I find myself doing it a fair amount, so it can get annoying.

 One alternative is to arrange for your program to enter some sort of sleep or looping state, rummage around for the PID on the command